-Many cyclists wear their helmets to increase their safety and prevent any head injuries if the collision or accident occurs.
+Many cyclists wear helmets to increase their safety and prevent any head injuries if the collision or accident occurs.
 However, most of them are not even aware of the fact that helmets can save lives.

 While some states have a mandatory law that requires all cyclists to wear protective helmets, there are always exceptions.
 But one thing is certain: wearing a helmet may help save your life.